Nytrock/MyProjects/README.md

 ## [Virtual school](https://github.com/Nytrock/Lyceum_PyQT5_Project)
 - Status: ✅ Completed
 - Date of creation: November 2021
 - Description: The first project created for Yandex.Lyceum.
 It was developed in Python using the PyQt5 library.
-It is a local application for Windows that parodies electronic diaries.
-The project was created to study the functionality of the PyQt5 library and is not of practical use
+This is a local application for Windows that parodies electronic diaries.
+You can enter the application either as a student or as a teacher.
+An extensive database has been created for the project (attached to the project), many of the parameters of which can be changed directly in the application.
+The project was created to study the functionality of the PyQt5 library and has no practical application
 - Plans: I am not going to change my projects for Yandex.Lyceum in any way, not counting the structure.
 The app will stay that way forever

 ## [Tetris](https://github.com/Nytrock/Lyceum_Pygame_Project)
 - Status: ✅ Completed
 - Date of creation: December 2021 - January 2022
-- Description: Already the second project created for Yandex.Lyceum, this time was created in a team.
+- Description: already the second project created for Yandex.Lyceum, this time was created in a team.
 In fact, there was no team, I did almost all the work myself.
 The project itself is a Tetris built with Pygame.
-Do not add, do not subtract, just classic Tetris
+Do not add, do not take away, just a classic Tetris with classic controls, classic gameplay and mechanics, like a high score
 - Plans: I am not going to change my projects for Yandex.Lyceum in any case, not counting the structure.
 The app will stay that way forever

 ## [Personal page](https://github.com/Nytrock/Lyceum_Plus_Plus_Start_Project)
 - Status: ✅ Completed
 - Date of creation: February 2022
-- Description: A site created as a creative project for admission to Yandex.Lyceum++ (now called "Yandex Academy Intensives") in the "Development on Django" direction.
+- Description: The site was created as a creative project for admission to Yandex.Lyceum ++ (now "Yandex Academy Intensives") in the direction "Development on Django".
 Created in a week of hard work.
-As a result, I got almost the maximum score for it and passed the selection
+It is a set of own praise (so that the chance of acceptance to the courses is higher) and a simple design, but with chic flexibility.
+As a result, I scored almost the maximum score for him and passed the selection.
 - Plans: I want to leave the site in the form in which I submitted it for verification

 ## [Newgramm](https://github.com/Nytrock/Lyceum_Plus_Plus_Start_Project)